morten-pedersen/DND-notes/DND bobil notes.md

 ## H
 - cloak of arachnida
 - ring of regeneration
-- ring of shooting stars
+- ring of shooting stars *
 - robe of scintillating colors
-- robe of stars
+- robe of stars *
 - rod of absorption
 - rod of security
 - staff of fire
 - staff of power
-- tome of leadership and influence
+- tome of leadership and influence *

 ## I
 - cloak of invisibility
 - scarab of protection
-- staff of the magi
+- staff of the magi hehe
-- ring of invisibility
+- ring of invisibility *
-- ring of spell turning
+- ring of spell turning *
-- robe of the archmagi hehe
+- robe of the archmagi hehe *
 - well of many worlds